shailesz/shailesz/README.md

 - 👋 Hi, I’m @shailesz
-- 👀 I’m interested in ... cameras and programming
+- 👀 I’m interested in ... cameras and computers
-- 🌱 I’m currently learning ...
-CS
+- 🌱 I’m currently learning ... react.js, java, rust, AWS and more, drop some tips :D
 - 💞️ I’m looking to collaborate on ... nothing rn
 - 📫 How to reach me ... @shailesz on all major platforms
+- 🎏 Sometimes I stream here: twitch.tv/shailesz

 <!---
 shailesz/shailesz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.